Matthelonianxl/adaptiveaccounts-sdk-dotnet/README.md

+#### This Classic SDK is not actively supported and will be deprecated in the future.
+For full support on new integrations, please use the [PayPal .NET SDK](https://github.com/paypal/PayPal-NET-SDK)

+---

+# PayPal Adaptive Accounts Classic SDK for .NET

 The repository contains the PayPal Adaptive Accounts SDK C#.NET Class Library Application and the AdaptiveAccountsSampleApp Sample ASP.NET C# Web Application.